Adwait-1108/Demo1/Git_commands.md

 git branch -M main							##Command to change the branch from master to main.

-git push -u origin main							##Command to push the file from local to remote mode
+git push -u origin main							##Command to push the file from local to remote mode.

+git restore --staged new.txt						##Command to restore a file which was added by mistake.

+git reset new.txt							##Command to reset a file which was committed by mistake.